ecmwf-ifs/ecaeropt/README.md

 make build
 ```

-Note that need python3 with the standard library and following external libraries, numpy, toml and netcdf4 plus nco tools.
+Note that need python3 with the standard library and following external libraries, **numpy**, **toml** and **netcdf4** plus **nco tools**.
 In the server ATOS it is needed to use:
 ```
 module load python3
 module load nco
 ```

-We recommend to run one the test to check everthing is working properly (this is just calculating for few wavelengths 3 cases: an externally mixed aerosol with 3 components, an soluble aerosol and an insolube aerosol.
+We recommend to run once the test to check everthing is working properly (this is just calculating for few wavelengths 3 cases: an externally mixed aerosol with 3 components, an soluble aerosol and an insolube aerosol.

 ```
 ./ecaeropt -i  # this show simple checks of mie-scatt code for monodisperse case.